 21st century Jamaican music no longer carries the echo of Bob Marley and the Wailers alone.
 In recent years, a generation of artists has emerged who freely explore other fields to mix the reggae tradition with more global sounds like drum & bass, hip hop or electronic music.

-Rolling Stone magazine recently ventured that Jamaican sound may be next to break out definitely in the United States through consumers of streaming platforms like Spotify.
+Rolling Stone magazine ventured that Jamaican sound may be next to break out definitely in the United States through consumers of streaming platforms like Spotify.

 A phenomenon similar to the one that music in Spanish is currently experiencing, mainly through Reggaeton and Latin trap.

 REGGAE WANTS TO BE MAINSTREAM

 The prestigious magazine has precisely emphasized the fact that reggae has traditionally been much more influential in American music than styles like reggaetón.
 But if we talk about consumption, it has not yet reached the levels that Latin music has enjoyed in recent months.